Drugs & Medications - Remifemin Menopause oral

 Headache, stomach upset, nausea, vomiting, weight gain, vaginal spotting/bleeding, and dizziness may occur.
 If any of these effects persist or worsen, contact your doctor promptly.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: muscle pain/weakness.
+Tell your doctor right away if any of these unlikely but serious side effects occur: muscle pain/weakness.

 This product may rarely cause serious (possibly fatal) liver disease.
-Stop taking this product and consult your doctor immediately if you develop symptoms of liver injury, including persistent nausea, loss of appetite, unusual tiredness, stomach/abdominal pain, pale stools, dark urine, yellowing eyes/skin.
+Stop taking this product and consult your doctor right away if you develop symptoms of liver injury, including persistent nausea, loss of appetite, unusual tiredness, stomach/abdominal pain, pale stools, dark urine, yellowing eyes/skin.

 A very serious allergic reaction to this product is rare.
 However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.